bytefish/ElasticUtils/README.md

 The Quickstart shows you how to work with [ElasticUtils].
 It shows you how to use the ``ElasticSearchClient`` and define a Mapping for Elasticsearch 2.x and Elasticsearch 5.x.

+A complete example application using [ElasticUtils] can be found at: [http://bytefish.de/blog/elasticsearch_java](http://bytefish.de/blog/elasticsearch_java).

 ### Elasticsearch 2.3 ###

 #### Integration Test ####